philippmuench/operon_analysis_pipeline/manuscript.md

 To establish a baseline for evaluating operon gene conservation, we performed comprehensive core gene analysis across all annotated *E. faecalis* genomes.
 Core genes were defined as those present in ≥95% of genomes, representing the conserved genetic backbone of the species that could serve as a reference for comparison with the more variable operon genes.

 Core gene identification was performed by parsing all Prokka-generated GFF annotation files to extract gene names and calculate prevalence statistics across the 8,587 genome dataset.
 This analysis identified 5,540 unique genes across all genomes, with 1,251 genes meeting the ≥95% prevalence threshold for core gene designation.
-Notably, no genes were present in 100% of genomes, reflecting the inherent genomic diversity within *E. faecalis*, while 1,071 genes achieved ≥99% prevalence, representing the most highly conserved genetic elements.
+Notably, no genes were present in 100% of genomes, reflecting genuine genomic diversity within *E. faecalis* rather than annotation artifacts, as confirmed by the consistent gene count distribution (2,816 ± 200 genes per genome) with no significant outliers.
+The highest prevalence genes achieved ≥99% presence (1,071 genes), representing the most highly conserved genetic elements of the species.

 For each core gene, nucleotide sequences were extracted from Prokka annotations across all genomes where the gene was present, yielding an average of 7,693 sequences per gene (range dependent on gene prevalence).
 The extracted sequences averaged 987 bp in length (range 171-2,340 bp), reflecting the diversity of core gene functions from small regulatory genes to large metabolic enzymes.